-- Temperature is the quantity measured by a thermometer. - Temperature is related to the average kinetic energy of atoms and molecules in a system. - Absolute zero is the temperature at which there is no molecular motion. - There are three main temperature scales: Celsius, Fahrenheit, and Kelvin. - Temperatures on one scale can be converted to temperatures on another scale using the following equations:
+- Temperature is the quantity measured by a thermometer. - Temperature is related to the average kinetic energy of atoms and molecules in a system. - Absolute zero is the temperature at which there is no molecular motion.

-number of moles of gas and the temperature of the gas Kelvin scale temperature scale in which o K is the lowest possible temperature, representing absolute zero mole the quantity of a substance whose mass (in grams) is equal to its molecular mass partial pressure the pressure a gas would create if it occupied the total volume of space available percent relative humidity the ratio of vapor density to saturation vapor density phase diagram a graph of pressure vs. temperature of a particular substance, showing at which pressures and temperatures the three phases of the substance occur relative humidity the amount of water in the air relative to the maximum amount the air can hold thermal equilibrium the condition in which heat no longer flows between two objects that are in contact; the two objects have the same temperature thermal expansion the change in size or volume of an object with change in temperature thermal stress stress caused by thermal expansion or contraction triple point the pressure and temperature at which a substance exists in equilibrium as a solid, liquid, and gasvapor a gas at a temperature below the boiling temperaturevapor pressure the pressure at which a gas coexists with its solid or liquid phase zeroth law of thermodynamics law that states that if two objects are in thermal equilibrium, and a third object is in thermal equilibrium with one of those objects, it is also in thermal equilibrium with the other object
+- Kelvin scale temperature scale in which 0 K is the lowest possible temperature, representing absolute zero - mole the quantity of a substance whose mass (in grams) is equal to its molecular mass - partial pressure the pressure a gas would create if it occupied the total volume of space available - percent relative humidity the ratio of vapor density to saturation vapor density - phase diagram a graph of pressure vs. temperature of a particular substance, showing at which pressures and temperatures the three phases of the substance occur